Jmack2/Documentation/Template for Documentation.md

 -Youtube videos
 -Directions on how to use the software to complete the tasks that it is designed to support.

-#Information on Software Commands
--A description of each of the commands supported by the software.

-#Error Messages and problem resolution
--A description of the errors that can be reported and how to recover from these errors.

 #Glossary
 -Definitions of specialized terms used.

-#Related information sources
--References or links to other documents that provide additional information

-#Navigational Features &Search capability